THE FIRST SIGNS OF PREGNANCY

 Even though your baby is still pretty small your uterus is growing to accommodate your baby.

-Thus putting pressure onto your bladder causing the need for you to visit the loo more often that you would like to.
+This puts pressure onto your bladder causing the need for you to visit the loo more often than you would perhaps like to.

 The good news is that this doesn’t last for the whole pregnancy term but it will be back again in the final trimester of pregnancy so be warned!